 Taxing units may also enter into tax abatement agreements to encourage economic development.
 Under the agreements, a property owner agrees to construct certain improvements on its property.
 The taxing unit, in turn, agrees not to levy a tax on all or part of the increased value attributable to the improvements until the expiration of the agreement.
 The abatement agreement could last for a period of up to 10 years.
+The City does not currently have any tax abatement agreements.
 See "AD VALOREM PROPERTY TAXATION - TAX ABATEMENT POLICY" for descriptions of the City's tax abatement agreements.